Men's Ice Hockey

 - Subscribe via RSS

-The Crimson’s 2013-2014 campaign, which ended in a two-game sweep by Yale in the first round of the ECAC tournament, offered few rivalry victories or memorable upsets.
+Last March, the Bulldogs ended the Crimson’s 2013-2014 campaign with a two-game sweep in the first round of the ECAC tournament.